taurit/Taurit.Wyam.Bibliography/README.md

 ### Defining references

-To define a bibliographic reference, author can use markup similar to:
+To define a bibliographic reference, author of content can use in Markdown files a markup similar to:

 ```html
 <reference